Sugar Mountain – Live at Canterbury House 1968: Recording

+Release

 This album is Volume 00 in the Archives Performance Series.
-Since volumes 2 and 3 had already been released, this album, though performed earlier chronologically, is the third release from the Series.
-The Riverboat 1969, released in The Archives Vol. 1 1963–1972 in 2009, is the fourth Archive Performance Series released but was performed earlier chronologically than volumes 2 and 3.
+Since volumes two and three had already been released, this album, though performed earlier chronologically, is the third release from the Series.
+The Riverboat 1969, released in The Archives Vol. 1 1963–1972 in 2009, is the fourth Archive Performance Series released but was performed earlier chronologically than volumes two and three.

 The album was released only as a CD/DVD set, with the DVD containing a high-definition audio version of the album, playable on standard DVD players.
 The DVD also contains a trailer for Young's Archives Vol. 1 box set.